-The Dakine Bike Roller case earned our Best Buy Award, which means it is a stellar value.
-This travel case may not have the fancy features of the more expensive cases, but it is functional and easy to use.
+We don't score our test items on price.
+We are out to find the best-performing bike case without regard for the price tag.
+That said, everyone wants a good value when they slap down the credit card.
+The Dakine Bike Roller case is a stellar value.
+This travel case may not have the fancy features of the more expensive models, but it is functional and easy to use.
 As a result, this case is a very strong value for the rider who wants a product that is going to get the job done without breaking the bank.
 The EVOC Travel Bag Pro is on the expensive side of the spectrum.
 That said, for riders who will be using their bike travel case frequently, it represents a decent value.
 The quality of the construction and the high levels of performance help justify the price tag.
-We have no doubt that you will be able to get 10-15 years out of this case, which helps justify the price tag.
+We have no doubt that you will be able to get 10-15 years out of this case, which helps justify the cost.

 The packing process is a critical metric.
-Traveling can be a complicated and stressful process; the last thing you need is to have a bike case that is difficult to load and requires 90-minutes to pack.
+Traveling can be a complicated and stressful process; the last thing you need is to have a bike case that is difficult to load and requires 90 minutes to pack.
 The goal is a simple and effective loading process that maximizes security.
 The packing processes of all of our bike cases share many similarities, but some variations make all of the difference.

 Most of our cases require you to mount your bike to some sort of frame or stand within the travel case.
 Mounting to a frame provides a secure hold, and the bike is fixed in a position within the case.
 This usually includes bolting your fork and frame to the stand that clips or straps into the bottom of the travel case.
-This is the hardest part of the packing process as you need to find the correct adapter and make sure the space between the axles is correct.
+This is the hardest part of the packing process, as you need to find the correct adapter and make sure the space between the axles is correct.

 The Dakine Bike Roller does not use a frame/stand.
 As a result, it scored at the top of the class in terms of packing process.
 Start by removing the wheels, handlebars, pedals, and rear derailleur from your bicycle.
 Use the appropriate padding to cover your top tube and fork.
 The fork cover is a fantastic touch.
 Then, stick the derailleur in the derailleur padded envelope and place the rear triangle of your frame onto the foam block that holds it off the ground.
 Strap the handlebars to the top tube pad, strap the frame into position, and put the wheels in the wheel pockets, and then you're ready to go.
 The absence of the mounting frame saves significant amounts of time when loading the Dakine bag.
 It is fair to say this takes about half of the time as some of the more complex options.
 One could easily argue that the simplicity of this process leads to a less protected bicycle; more on that later.

-The Editors' Choice EVOC Travel Bag Pro scores exceptionally well in this metric; this is a well-designed case with a highly intuitive packing process.
+The EVOC Travel Bag Pro scores exceptionally well in this metric; this is a well-designed case with a highly intuitive packing process.
 The loading system is quite involved, as you do need to mount the bike to a frame; however, the design and simplicity of the process stand out as impressive.
 The stand comes out from the case quickly and easily.
 You prepare the bicycle outside of the case with plenty of room to work.
 When you're done, simply clip the stand into the bottom of the case, zip it up, and you're good to go.
-The process isn't dissimilar from the more complicated options, but the directions are clear, the padding is labeled clearly, and EVOC makes it easy on the user.
+The process isn't dissimilar from the more complicated options, but the directions are clear, the padding is labeled, and EVOC makes it easy on the user.

 Protection is exceptionally important when evaluating a bicycle travel case.
 It is not uncommon for some bicycle fanatics to have bikes worth many, many, thousands of dollars.
 These riders can be very protective of their prized bicycle, and rightfully so.
-Nobody wants to arrive at their dream riding location after a day of planes, trains, and automobiles to find gauges in their frame.
+Nobody wants to arrive at their dream riding location after a day of planes, trains, and automobiles to find scratches or dents in their frame.
 A mechanical issue like a snapped derailleur hanger or broken brake lever would be an even less-pleasant surprise.

 Ease of Rolling/Carrying

 Ease of rolling is an important metric.
 Yes, the load process and the protective elements are the most important items to evaluate.
 That said, after getting your luggage at the airport, you need to find your way to a train or taxi stand.
-Next, you may need to navigate some city streets with crappy pavement to find your hotel.
-This isn't the flashiest performance metric, but its important nonetheless.
+Next, you may need to navigate some city streets with cracked pavement to find your hotel.
+This isn't the flashiest performance metric, but it's important nonetheless.

 The EVOC Travel Bag Pro was a clear winner in this metric.
 This case has two wheels in the rear, and a third wheel clips onto the front axle.
 The front wheel is on a swivel while the rear two are fixed in position.
-The most important aspect is the larger diameter, soft, wheels.
+The most important aspect is the larger diameter, soft wheels.
 As they say, big wheels keep on rolling, and the bigger wheels roll smoothly over cracked pavement and rough streets.
 These are the largest wheels in the review, and they roll the best over imperfect surfaces.
 In addition, they are constructed of a softer rubber compound, which provides a much more damp and smooth roll compared to smaller, hard, plastic wheels.

 Security is a straightforward metric that evaluates whether or not the case has any security features.
 Some cases have an integrated lock that can lock it shut.
-We don't put a huge amount of stock in this metric as any thief who really wants your bicycle will just steal the entire case rather than opening the case and stealing your bicycle.
-We still think security is a useful metric and think that a locked case can serve as a deterrent for the opportunist thief.
+We don't put a huge amount of stock in this metric, as any thief who really wants your bicycle will just steal the entire case rather than opening the case and stealing your bicycle.
+We still think security is a useful metric and think that a locked case can serve as a deterrent for the opportunistic thief.

-The ToPeak Pak Go X has a built-in lock; this is a three-number combination lock that secures the zipper.
+The Topeak Pak Go X has a built-in lock; this is a three-number combination lock that secures the zipper.
 When the lock is engaged, the zippers are tucked into a slot, and you can't get ahold of them.
-The ToPeak case took the win in this metric.
+The Topeak case took the win in this metric.

 Even cases without locks could be secured with a TSA-approved lock.
 You can use these locks to bind the zippers together.
-These locks are cheap, but look like they can be broken with your bare hands.
+These locks are affordable, but look like they can be broken with your bare hands.

 Ease of Storage

-Unless you are tremendously lucky, you aren't traveling your bike on a monthly basis.
+Unless you are tremendously lucky, you aren't traveling with your bike on a monthly basis.
 In fact, most folks will use their bike travel case less than once a year.
 As a result, the travel case is going to spend the vast majority of its life packed away in your garage, shed, or closet.
-Having a case that stows away easily is a significant factor to take into consideration, especially for apartment-dwellers who are short on space.
+Having a case that stows away easily is a significant factor to take into consideration, especially for apartment dwellers who are short on space.